 (I'm not sure about the income for businesses that qualify for the BOI, check with competent people 😉)

 More and more of my friends have been opting for the Thai Elite Visa in the last few years.

 With a price starting at 500,000฿ for 5 years (that need to be paid in full when you apply) it's definitely not for everyone.

 But for anyone who spend a lot of time in Thailand and don't work there, it actually makes a lot of sense.

 For this price you can come and go as you want for 5 years, open bank accounts, have a limousine that bring you to the airport and back to your place when you arrive in the country...

 I mean, there's really a ton of upsides.

-And if you know you want to stay in Thailand forever, then even have a 20 years visa for 1 million bahts.
-That's "just" 50,000฿ a year and a complete peace of mind.
+And if you know you want to stay in Thailand forever, then even have a 20 years visa for 1 million baht.
+That's "just" 50,000฿ a year and come with a complete peace of mind.

 - Pay the full price of the visa upfront (starting from 500,000฿)